Devler.io’s vetting process. Step-by-step guide on how we check developersAug 29, 2022

 1st step: Apply to join

 This is the first and very important step.
-Prepare your CV, LinkedIn profile link and location and send it to us via Telegram.
+Prepare your CV, LinkedIn profile link and location and send it to us through our form.
 Don't forget to include any previous experience and tools you've used.
-Be aware: only developers from Eastern Europe can apply to join Dev’s League.
+Be aware: only developers from Europe can apply to join Dev’s Network.
 If you wondered why, you are welcome to read this piece.

 Here’re some useful tips on how to form your CV: